bitnami/containers/bitnami/grafana/README.md

-# Bitnami package for Grafana
+# Bitnami Secure Image for Grafana

 ## What is Grafana?